-The 1991 hit album Joyride by Roxette is today’s POP RESCUE from a charity store.
+Today’s Pop Rescue from an uncertain fate is the 1991 third hit album Joyride by Swedish pop-rock duo, Roxette.
 Is this album a real joy to listen to, or is it all just crash and burn?
 Read on…

 This 15 track album was their third, and it continued their career success, and gave them five singles – the title track Joyride, Fading Like A Flower (Every Time You Leave), The Big L, Church Of Your Heart, and Spending My Time.